scsitape/stenc/README.md

 -----

 SCSI Tape Encryption Manager - Manages encryption on LTO tape drives (starting with generation 4) with hardware-based encryption.
-Program should work on any other SSP capable tape drives.
+Program should work on any other SCSI security protocol (SSP) capable tape drives.
 Built specifically for Linux and AIX.
 Supports key change auditing and key descriptors (uKAD).

 Features